-Sihanoukville is one of these standards, spoiled beach destinations that used to be nice little fishing villages and are now overrun by tourism.
+Sihanoukville is one of these standard spoiled beach destinations that used to be nice little fishing villages and are now overrun by tourism.

-Along the main streets rows of bars, shops, pharmacies, tour operators, restaurants and so on.
+Along the main streets are rows of bars, shops, pharmacies, tour operators, restaurants, and so on.

-Since large groups of Chinese tourists are coming to town to gamble, there are dozens of monstrous hotels with adjacent casinos and gamble halls.
+Since large groups of Chinese tourists are coming to town to gamble, there are dozens of monstrous hotels with adjacent casinos and gambling halls.
 So not my cup of tea!

 Also, most of the beaches along the shoreline between Independence Beach and Otres Beach are overrun and quite dirty.

 Otres Beach is the most popular one with individual travellers, but even here it’s quite packed and the village itself is dirty.

 The nicest beach is Sokha beach, for the simple reason that it’s located along the posh and expensive Sokha Beach Resort* so that they keep the entire strip clean and not only the part right in front of their spot.

 It’s possible to buy a day pass for the resort that’s said to cost 20 $ which enables you to use their facilities such as the beach chairs, the pool, etc. I don’t think it’s worth it since you can hang out on the quite empty beach right next to their resort, take a dip in the clean Ocean, and get a drink and a snack either at a slightly higher price at the resort’s beach bar or street-food from the hawkers at the other end of the beach.

 Would I spend two weeks’ vacation there?
 No.